marbl/MetagenomeScope/README.md

 graphs at larger scales -- for example, highlighting scaffold paths on the graph and drawing summary plots of the graph's structure.

+MetagenomeScope supports the outputs of most modern assemblers, is able to visualize large graphs including tens of thousands of nodes, and is backed by over four hundred automatic software tests.

-This tool is still a work in progress, so please let us know if you have any feedback!
+The tool is under active development, so please let us know if you have any feedback!

 ## Screenshots